lmc0115/ECE1779_Project/README.md

 Finally, implementing **observability with Prometheus and Grafana** demonstrated that monitoring is not optional—it's essential for understanding system behavior under load, identifying bottlenecks, and maintaining reliability.
 Exposing custom metrics (request duration, error rates) alongside infrastructure metrics provided actionable insights for optimization.

 Overall, UniConn successfully demonstrated how modern cloud-native technologies can solve real-world problems.
 The project reinforced that building scalable, reliable systems requires not just writing code, but thoughtfully designing architectures, carefully managing state, and implementing comprehensive testing and monitoring.
 The hands-on experience with Docker Swarm, PostgreSQL, WebSockets, and DevOps practices provided practical skills directly applicable to industry cloud deployments, while delivering a functional platform that addresses genuine communication gaps in university campus life.

+# 10.0 Live Demo URL
+link should be posted here.